nealde/nealde.github.io/_docs/Projects/ebike.md

 ---

-Placeholder for a post about my electric bike (building / customizing / using)
+Placeholder for a post about my electric bike, which has recently seen some upgrades.